-We collect information to provide you with a better experience of using our websites, app, and event participation and for communications form us including our monthly newsletter.
-In order to provide you with access to certain services or data within our websites, app and events, we may require that you provide us with personal information, for example if you wish to become a Society member or attend a conference/meeting.
+We collect information to provide you with a better experience of using our website and event participation and for communications from us.
+In order to provide you with access to certain services or data within our website and events, we may require that you provide us with personal information, for example if you wish to attend a conference/meeting.

 We collect information in the following ways:

 - When you register or update your personal details using online forms and accounts.